AdrienPlacais/LightWin/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

 # LightWin

 LightWin is a tool to automatically find compensation settings for cavity failures in linacs.

 ## Important notice

-You are on a development branch, based on `superpose_field_map`.
+You are on a development branch, which is highly experimental.
-The objective is to make SPIRAL2 linac work.
+In particular, `CyEnvelope1D` and `Envelope3D` solvers will not work.
+However, `FIELD_MAP 7700` are supported (motion integrated on the axis).

 ## Installation

 The full installation instructions are detailed [here](https://lightwin.readthedocs.io/en/latest/manual/installation.html).

 The steps are straightforward and can be summarized as follows:

 1. Create a dedicated Python environment.
 2. Run `pip install lightwin`

 If you want to edit the source code:

 1. Clone the repository: `git clone git@github.com:AdrienPlacais/LightWin.git`
    > [!WARNING]
    > If you `Download ZIP` this repository (which can happen if you don't have access to `git`), installation will fail at step #3.
    > [A workaround](https://lightwin.readthedocs.io/en/latest/manual/troubles/setuptools_error.html) is proposed in the documentation.
 2. Create a dedicated Python environment.
 3. From LightWin folder: `pip install -e .[test]`
 4. Test that everything is working with `pytest -m "not tracewin and not implementation"`.